turbulencelyon/4d-ptv/Documentation/source/CentersFinding.rst

 - **th**                        : threshold value to detect points,
 - **sz**                        : typical point diameter (in pixels),
 - **Test (optional)**           : true/false.
 If true enters in test mode,
+- **PartialSave**               : if >0 remove background from the first PartialSave pictures and save them in folderout/TestThreshold.
+Can be usefull to check if a particle moves,
 - **BackgroundType (optional)** : determine which background is substracted to pictures.
 By defaut is equal to BackgroundMean,
 - **format (optional)**         : pictures name format : equals to '%05d.tif' by defaut.
 The beginning of picture names has to be '%ManipName_cam%CamNum_%format'.